Musical Theatre Institute for Teens

 Directed by Deb Gottesman and Lucia LaNave

-The Prom features many memorable characters and a lively ensemble with break-out roles and solo opportunities.
-As part of their training, students cast in ensemble roles will also have the opportunity to rehearse and perform a solo in a student cabaret, open to the public, during the third week of the program.
+Titanic is a hidden gem in the musical theatre world—rarely performed on smaller stages, it’s one of the greatest ensemble musicals ever written, offering extraordinary singing, dancing and acting challenges for students at all levels of experience.
+As part of their training, students cast in ensemble roles will also have the opportunity to rehearse and perform a solo in a student cabaret, open to the public, during the final week of the program.

 Lyrics by Dean Pitchford